osu-crypto/libOTe/README.md

 ## Install

 The library is *cross platform* and has been tested on both Windows and Linux.
 The library should work on MAC but it has not been tested.
-There are two library dependencies including [Boost](http://www.boost.org/), and [Miracl](https://www.miracl.com/index) .
+There are two library dependencies including [Boost](http://www.boost.org/) (netowrking), and [Miracl](https://www.miracl.com/index) (Base OT).
 For each, we provide a script that automates the download and build steps.
 The version of Miracl used by this library requires specific configuration and therefore we advise using the coned repository that we provide.

 ### Windows